example cover photo

 Picture of Pierre Arthuis

-In particular, one of my interests is the automatisation of the development process of many-body methods.
+One of my research interests is the automatisation of the development process of many-body methods.
 When designing and implementing a new formalism, or pushing it towards higher precision, a lot of time is spent on long, error-prone hand-made derivations and operations.
 This can be reduced by using the appropriate tools to let the computer take care of it.
 As part of this effort, I am the maintainer and main developer of ADG, an open-source Python package generating diagrams and expressions for several many-body methods.
 This work additionally led to progress in our understanding of many-body diagrammatics as well as automated-tools-supported introduction of new formalisms.
+Recently, it allowed the first fifth-order many-body perturbation theory calculations for infinite matter.

 Where to find me online